 There’s no fix for it, unfortunately.
 Using less erythritol helps, that’s why making it sweeter via addition of stevia is a great idea.
 And making it powdered gives you smaller crystals, which makes the crunchiness less… crunchy.
 But on the bright side… if you like crunchy cookies, erythritol is king!

 Having this problem solved, as well as nature allows us, we come to another one that needs addressing:

 As the sweetener industry have already discovered, erythritol is very good, but it is just not sweet enough, in the sense that it is not as sweet as sugar is.
-For use in baking, specially you you are converting recipes originally made with sugar, difference can throw your proportions out of whack.
+For use in baking, specially you you are converting recipes originally made with sugar, this difference can throw your proportions out of whack.